Princess Tarakanova (painting): Creation history

-The story of Princess Tarakanova, an adventurer who claimed to be the daughter of Empress Elizabeth Petrovna and sister of Yemelyan Pugachev, served as the basis for creating the painting.
+The story of Princess Tarakanova, a social climber who claimed to be the daughter of Empress Elizabeth Petrovna and sister of Yemelyan Pugachev, served as the basis for creating the painting.
 By order of Empress Catherine II, she was arrested and in May 1775 was taken to the Peter and Paul Fortress, where she was subjected to lengthy interrogation by Field Marshal Prince Golitsyn, during which she gave various testimonies.
 She died of consumption on December 4, 1775, hiding the secret of her birth even from a priest.

 The painting was created in 1864 and was first exhibited at the Academy of Arts exhibition in the same year.
 Vladimir Stasov, a famous critic of the time who highly valued the painting, called Flavitsky's canvas a "miraculous painting, the glory of our school, the most brilliant creation of Russian painting."
 The painting was acquired by Pavel Tretyakov for his collection after the artist's death.